-In Reu, the Guatemalan town where her father grew up, Carly meets Miguel, her attractive step-cousin, and thinks maybe vacation won’t be a total waste after all.
-Though she is drawn to him, Carly’s past holds her back—memories that refuse to be forgotten, and a secret about the accident that remains buried in her subconscious.
+In Guatemala, Carly meets Miguel, her attractive step-cousin, and thinks maybe her trip won't be a total waste after all.
+Though she is drawn to him, Carly's past holds her back -- memories that will not be forgotten, and a secret about the accident that remains hidden in her subconscious.
 And everywhere she turns, the man with the scarred face is there, driving that unwelcome secret to the surface.

 For ages 14 & up

 In sixty seconds, Mom would be dead.

 We’re driving down Telegraph Highway, the two of us, a wrapped gift box on my lap.
 It is rectangular, maybe fifteen inches tall, in red foil paper with a white bow on top.
 We were lucky to find the drug store still open on Christmas Eve.

 Mom is pleased.
 She’s humming along with the radio, which is playing a lively fifties holiday song.
 Her thumbs tap out the tune on the steering wheel.
 Her car keys sway in the ignition, jingling like bells.

 Outside, the sky is dark.
 Through the storm, the road ahead looks like a long tunnel.

 It happens so fast there is no time to react.
 Bright lights hurtle toward us on our side of the road.
 Mom’s arms brace against the wheel.
 She thrusts her foot against the brake, but the road is slick with ice.
 The car swerves.

 I hear a car horn blaring.
 I hear the crunch of metal, the pop of glass shattering.
 A powerful force shoves me against the car door as everything suddenly whirls in the wrong direction.
 I feel pain.
 I scream.